Modify "Bullet and Numbering" formating options

 List styles have the advantage of clearly flagging the membership of items to a specific list “type”.
 Different list styles mean different “types” or significances.
 You’re only left with the command to restart numbering to separate various instances of groups in the same “type”.

 In Word where you have no such list style, you are confronted to a double problem: separating different lists and restarting numbering of instances of a specific list, all with a single one-size-fits-all command.
-This causes maby difficulties when reviewing a document.
+This causes many difficulties when reviewing a document.

-In an attempt to bridge the gap when switching from Word to Writer, LO developers implemented Bullets & Numbering à la Word, introducing many twists which creates many review issues.
+In an attempt to bridge the gap when switching from Word to Writer, LO developers implemented Bullets & Numbering à la Word, introducing many twists which create many review issues.
 And the feature is patched over patches with time, making it behave worse (from my point of view) and accenting the “distance” between direct formatting and styling.

 I am probably very partial towards full styling (as I converted to this approach after being confronting to the difficulties presented by large technical documents intended to be maintained on long term and facing changes in company graphical charter).
 I consider the main difficulty is an educational ones.
 Users must realise and accept that tools are different and have different workflow.
 Consequently, some initial time must be dedicated to learning, at lest reading user guides, at best experimenting on scratch documents.